 The ports-of-call in the Mediterranean are perfect for couples looking for a romantic getaway just about any time of year.
 Whether it’s dimly lit restaurants and scenic rides or dramatic coastlines and stunning architecture, the cities dotted along the Mediterranean Sea simmer with world-class romance.
 Whether you’re honeymooning, celebrating an anniversary, or simply just celebrating another day/year/month together, the Mediterranean is filled with romance–without having to perch on the bow of the ship with Leonardo DiCaprio.

 Ports in the Mediterranean are known for being a great start/finish to any cruise, so whether you choose a bigger city or small town, now’s a great time to consider planning that romantic sojourn.
 Is there anything better than sipping Pinot Grigio on a cafe terrace that overlooks the azure waters of the Mediterranean?
-Find a cruise offer online or via our concierge to make the Mediterranean happen for you – here are some departure city ideas to get you started.
+Here are some departure city ideas to get you started.

 Chocolate in Barcelona